-Have you considered developing a person-centered way of working?
+Have you considered developing a person-centred way of working?
 Then you are not alone.
-Many health care and care settings, from individual departments to entire municipalities and regions, today have the ambition to start working in a more person-centered way.
+Many health care and care settings, from individual departments to entire municipalities and regions, today have the ambition to start working in a more person-centred way.
 That is why we at GPCC have launched a completely free online education we have called Mutual Meetings.
-It is a tool for the training and implementation of person-centered care for all occupational groups in health care and care.
+It is a tool for the training and implementation of person-centred care for all occupational groups in health care and care.

-- Many people now know about person-centered care, and the question they most often ask us is how to start working in a person-centered way, says Irma Lindström Kjellberg, at GPCC, who is behind the education.
+- Many people now know about person-centred care, and the question they most often ask us is how to start working in a person-centred way, says Irma Lindström Kjellberg, at GPCC, who is behind the education.
 That is why we at GPCC have created an educational tool which enables health care settings to train themselves.

 Ten group training sessions

 Mutual Meetings is free to use.
 The training is conducted in groups of four to six people with mixed skills, like nursing, medical, rehab etc. The group is guided step by step through theory, discussion and exercises, also in their own daily work.
 The training can be carried out with very simple means.
 All that is needed is Post-it notes and a place and time for talks and practical exercises.